sherifadel90/AppDynamics-SupercarsJavaApp/README.md

 - mysql-02.sql
 - mysql-03.sql

-The datasouce is defined in context.xml in src/webapp/META-INF
+The datasource is defined in context.xml in src/webapp/META-INF

 ## Setup